 That this is a real girl in a real place,

 On the less satisfying side of the equation, photography is also able to obscure the real.
 Sometimes it shows something to be one way when it definitely wasn’t and isn’t.
 The speaker gives the example of a “disinclined” cat and a “doubled” chin.
 In line three the speaker directs his words to the listener’s own chin.
 In reality, it is not doubled, it is a graceful part of her face.

 The final line explains more clearly what it is about these photos that are so endearing to the speaker.
 They show him the “real girl in a real place.”
 He is able to get an account of her life he has never had.

 Contract my heart by looking out of date.

 He begins the sixth stanza by exclaiming over how “empirically true” the photos make her life seem.
 There, in his hands, is the evidence of all the events she has told him about and the things he’s learned about her.

-In the eighth stanza the speaker concludes the thought he began in the seventh.
+In the eighth stanza, the speaker concludes the thought he began in the seventh.
 He is experiencing pain over the photo album.
-He feels himself drawing closer to the listener but at the same time there are the vast gaps from picture to picture and the space between his eye and the page.
+He feels himself drawing closer to the listener but at the same time, there are vast gaps from picture to picture and the space between his eye and the page.
 There is a lot of missing information.